davidh-gh/WebAppKickstart/src/WebApi/Readme.md

 app.MapHealthChecksUI();
 ```

-The result is available at `/health`.
+The result summary is available at `/health`.
+The result details is available at `/health-diag`.
 The UI is available at `/healthchecks-ui` and provides a nice dashboard to monitor the health of your application and its dependencies.
+UI could be a separate project, e.g., `WebApi.HealthChecksUI`.

 # OpenTelemetry